Peer-to-Peer, Ombudsman, Mediation, Arbitration, and Ethics Complaints

-Article 17 of the National Association of Realtors Code of Ethics mandates that all PSAR members mediate arbitrable disputes first.
+Article 17 of the National Association of Realtor Code of Ethics mandates that all PSAR members mediate arbitrable disputes first.

 In the event clients of REALTORS® wish to mediate or arbitrate contractual disputes arising out of real estate transactions, REALTORS® shall mediate or arbitrate those disputes in accordance with the policies of the Board, provided the clients agree to be bound by any resulting agreement or award.

-The obligation to participate in mediation and arbitration contemplated by this Article includes the obligation of REALTORS® (principals) to cause their firms to mediate and arbitrate and be bound by any resulting agreement or award.
-(Amended 1/12)
+The obligation to participate in mediation or arbitration contemplated by this Article includes the obligation of REALTORS® (principals) to cause their firms to mediate or arbitrate and be bound by any resulting agreement or award.
+(Amended 1/12) [listen]

 The filing of litigation and refusal to withdraw from it by REALTORS® in an arbitrable matter constitutes a refusal to arbitrate.
 (Adopted 2/86)

 Article 17 does not require REALTORS® to mediate in those circumstances when all parties to the dispute advise the Board in writing that they choose not to mediate through the Board's facilities.
 The fact that all parties decline to participate in mediation does not relieve REALTORS® of the duty to arbitrate.

 Article 17 does not require REALTORS® to arbitrate in those circumstances when all parties to the dispute advise the Board in writing that they choose not to arbitrate before the Board.
 (Amended 1/12)